-I’m looking for Sardinian Cistus incanus.
+I was told to get Sardinian Cistus incanus.
 Where is your Cistus incanus sourced?

 Our Cistus is sourced from Crete, the largest of the Greek islands.
 Crete is the ancestral home of Cistus.
 Our Cistus is wild grown and responsibly collected from the mountainous regions of the island.
 The sun, soil, and weather of Crete produce a premium-quality Cistus.
 It’s naturally harvested from the buds, flowers, leaves, and stems.
 There are no chemicals used in its production — no pesticides, heavy metals, fertilizers, or herbicides.